kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 ### Timeout on reaching the PodsReady condition

-We introduce a timeout on reaching the `PodsReady` condition since the job is unsuspended (the time of unsuspending a job is marked by the Job's `job.status.startTime` field).
+We introduce a timeout, defined in the `waitForPodsReady.timeoutSeconds` field, on reaching the `PodsReady` condition since the job is unsuspended (the time of unsuspending a job is marked by the Job's `job.status.startTime` field).
 When the timeout is exceeded, the Kueue's Job Controller suspends the Job corresponding to the workload and puts into the